tvharikrishna/HariKrishna__Autonomous_Vehicles/README.md

 ▸ Traffic patterns reflecting true-to-life situations from crowded city streets and high-speed country roads to unpredictable driving conditions.

-▸ Scenarios for critical response training, including unexpected roadblocks, vehicle breakdowns, and unpredictable actions from pedestrians and other drivers.
+▸ Scenarios for critical response training, including unexpected roadblocks and unpredictable actions from pedestrians and other drivers.

 </p>